You are here

 Psychosocial interventions should help clients achieve their rehabilitation goals

 Psychosocial activities should be focused on assisting clients to overcome barriers to achieve their rehabilitation goals.
-It is important that rehabilitation providers utilise Goal Attainment Scaling (GAS) when identifying a client's rehabilitation goals and objectives, and when measuring progress and life satisfaction as clients participate in psychosocial rehabilitation activities.
+It is important that rehabilitation providers utilise Goal Attainment Scaling (GAS) when identifying a client's rehabilitation goals and objectives when participating in psychosocial rehabilitation activities.

 The inclusion of psychosocial interventions in a rehabilitation program should be based on professional advice/evidence.
 This may be from a whole-of-person rehabilitation assessment, which examines a client’s rehabilitation needs and life circumstances.
 The need for a psychosocial intervention may also be identified by the rehabilitation provider through the clients treating medical practitioners, allied health providers, family and/or other supports, or through working directly with the client.

 Psychosocial interventions can be used to help address barriers that are not directly attributable to accepted condition/s

 DVA’s whole-of-person approach means there is flexibility in being able to include psychosocial rehabilitation activities on an approved rehabilitation plan, to address needs that may not be directly related to an accepted condition.
 This is because addressing the holistic needs of a client can assist them to participate in, and achieve their broader rehabilitation goals.
 Section 6.5 of this library provides examples of psychosocial activities that may be supported to address a client’s needs, beyond those stemming from accepted condition/s.
 This may include psychosocial interventions to develop and improve: